atul-anurag-sharma/atulanurag/content/teaching/MATH 112/_index.md

 As a recitation leader, I used to assign practice problems every week, which can be found below.<br />

 <p align="center"><b>Week I</b></p>
+The problem set 1 can be downloaded below.
 <div style="text-align: center;">
     <a href="Problem-Set-I.pdf">Practice Set I</a>
 </div>